MG Software.

 What is a WebSocket? - Definition & Meaning

-• A customer service platform with live chat where messages are exchanged in real-time between customer and agent via WebSocket, with no noticeable delay.
+• A customer service platform with live chat where messages are exchanged in real-time between customer and agent via WebSocket, with typing indicators and read receipts updating instantly.

-• A financial dashboard updating live stock prices and charts via WebSocket so traders always see current information.
+• A financial dashboard streaming live stock prices, order book changes, and portfolio values via WebSocket so traders always see current market data without refreshing.

-• A collaborative document editor (similar to Google Docs) synchronizing changes from multiple users in real-time via WebSocket.
+• A collaborative document editor synchronizing cursor positions, text changes, and selection highlights from multiple simultaneous users in real-time via WebSocket with conflict resolution.

 Related terms